rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

 }
 ```

 Using [`CString`](https://doc.rust-lang.org/std/ffi/struct.CString.html) to create null-terminated strings as suggested by [this SO](https://stackoverflow.com/questions/28649311/what-is-the-proper-way-to-go-from-a-string-to-a-const-i8).
-To get a `const char*` to `"abc\0"` in Rust requires:
+To get a `const char*` pointer to `"abc\0"` in Rust requires:
 ```rust
 let cstring = std::ffi::CString::new("abc").unwrap().as_bytes_with_nul().as_ptr() as *const i8;
 ```